Lubań: Geography

 Situated north of the Jizera Mountains on the western shore of the Kwisa River, Lubań is considered part of the historic Upper Lusatia region, although it was more closely associated with Lower Silesia in the early 14th century and from 1815.
 It is located about 25 km east of Zgorzelec/Görlitz and about 45 km northwest of Jelenia Góra.
-From 1975 to 1998 it was part of the former Jelenia Góra Voivodeship.

 History

+Middle Ages

 The town probably is at the site of a small settlement established by the West Slavic Bieżuńczanie tribe, one of the old Polish tribes, in the 9th and 10th century.
 Bieżuńczanie together with the Sorbian Milceni tribe, with whom they bordered in the west, were subjugated in 990 by the Margraviate of Meissen.
-From 1002 to 1031, the area was part of the Kingdom of Poland.
+From 1002 to 1031, the area was part of Piast-ruled Poland.
 In 1156, Holy Roman Emperor Frederick Barbarossa vested his ally, the Přemyslid duke Vladislaus II of Bohemia with the territory around Bautzen (Budissin), then called "Milsko", and after the 15th century called "Upper Lusatia".

-Lauban was founded in the first half of the 13th century as a town with Magdeburg rights in the course of the German Ostsiedlung.
+Luban was granted town rights with Magdeburg rights in the course of the German Ostsiedlung.
 It was first mentioned in 1268.
-Like several other town foundings under the rule of the Přemyslid dynasty, owing to its favourable location on the historic Via Regia trade route close to the border with the Duchy of Silesia, Lauban expanded rapidly.
+Like several other town foundings under the rule of the Přemyslid dynasty, owing to its favourable location on the historic Via Regia trade route close to the border with the Duchy of Silesia, Luban expanded rapidly.
 Since about 1253, Upper Lusatia temporarily had been under the rule of the Ascanian margraves John I and Otto III of Brandenburg.
-By the end of the 13th century, Lauban's first brewery was founded by the Franciscans and cloth production flourished thanks to Flemish settlers.
+By the end of the 13th century, Luban's first brewery was founded by the Franciscans and cloth production flourished thanks to Flemish settlers.
 In 1297, a clothiers' uprising took place, which was brutally suppressed.
 Its two leaders were beheaded at the market square.

-In 1319, the town became part of the Duchy of Jawor of under the Piast Duke Henry I of Jawor along with lands up to the town of Görlitz.
-He built a new town hall, the ruins of which can be seen today (Kramarska Tower).
-In 1320, he founded a Magdalene monastery in Lauban.
-He appointed a separate wójt for the town, which to that point administratively was subordinate to the wójt of Görlitz.
+In 1319, the town became part of the Duchy of Jawor, the southwesternmost duchy of fragmented Piast-dynasty Poland.
+Duke Henry I of Jawor built a new town hall, the ruins of which can be seen today (Kramarska Tower).
+In 1320, he founded a Magdalene monastery in Lubań.
+He appointed a separate wójt for the town, which to that point administratively was subordinate to the wójt of Zgorzelec.
 The centre of the medieval town was a square marketplace with perpendicular streets, leading to four gates: Görlitzer Tor (Zgorzelecka) to the west, Brüdertor (Bracka), built in 1318 together with stone curtains by Duke Henry of Jawor, to the south, Nikolaitor (Mikołajska) to the east and Naumburger Tor (Nowogrodziecka) to the north.
-The first mayor of the town was Nikolaus Hermann, and Lauban received its own seal.
+The first mayor of the town was Nikolaus Hermann, and Luban received its own seal.